zeynepcol/yolcu/README.md

 # yolcu

-This **yolcu360** mobile project is part of the **Techcareer.net - Flutter Builder Bootcamp**, developed alongside the course to practice and enhance my Flutter skills, simultaneously while learning the concepts.
+This **yolcu360** mobile project is part of the **Techcareer.net - Flutter Builder Bootcamp**, developed alongside the course to practice and enhance my Flutter skills, simultaneously while learning the concepts from bootcamp.

 ## Getting Started